 During this session, participants will have the opportunity to learn about their rights and protections in the areas of housing, employment, public accommodation, credit and education.
 Participants will also learn how to identify acts of discrimination in their community, understand the complaint process and engage in case scenarios.

-The Passport allows faculty and staff to gain course credit by pursuing diversity, equity, inclusion activities on their own time.
+The Passport allows participants to gain course credit by pursuing diversity, equity, inclusion activities on their own time.
 The Passport is also a great opportunity to continue learning once you have completed the certificate program.
 Start today!

 How does the Passport work?

 > Attend diversity, equity, and/or inclusion-related event, training, activity, etc.

 > Track your participation and complete all fields for each in the BUILD Passport Tracking Form.

 > Submit your passport after completing each level.